micmejia/bible-dump/NKJV/Jeremiah/Jer 32.md

 "Now when I had delivered the purchase deed to Baruch the son of Neriah, I prayed to the Lord, saying:

 ###### 17
 'Ah, Lord God!
 Behold, You have made the heavens and the earth by Your great power and outstretched arm.
-There is nothing too [^c]hard for You.
+There is nothing too hard for You.

 ###### 18
 _You_ show lovingkindness to thousands, and repay the iniquity of the fathers into the bosom of their children after them--the Great, the Mighty God, whose name _is_ the Lord of hosts.

 ###### 19
-_You are_ great in counsel and mighty in [^d]work, for Your eyes _are_ open to all the ways of the sons of men, to give everyone according to his ways and according to the fruit of his doings.
+_You are_ great in counsel and mighty in work, for Your eyes _are_ open to all the ways of the sons of men, to give everyone according to his ways and according to the fruit of his doings.

 ###### 20
 You have set signs and wonders in the land of Egypt, to this day, and in Israel and among _other_ men; and You have made Yourself a name, as it is this day.